 Part Two of the Data Warehouse Optimization use case has you modify your first transformation to create a Visual MapReduce transformation that can be run inside the Hadoop cluster; leveraging the processing power of Hadoop.
 You convert this transformation to a mapper transformation and use Pentaho to run this as a native mapper job inside of Hadoop.
 This is powerful because it takes the transformation logic to where the data resides at each data node within the Hadoop cluster.
 The Pentaho engine and mapper transformation are automatically copied to the data nodes and run as a native MapReduce application.

 Part Two includes three exercises.
-The first exercise has you convert your existing transformation to a mapper transformation.
-In the second exercise you create a job to load the CDR data to HDFS.
+In the first exercise you create a job to load the CDR data to HDFS.
+The second exercise has you convert your existing transformation to a mapper transformation.
 The third and final exercise extends the job to add a Visual MapReduce step to execute the mapper transformation created in exercise one against the CDR data loaded to HDFS in exercise two.

-MapReduce Exercise 1: Create a mapper transformation to process CDR data

-This first exercise steps you through modifying your existing transformation to add Map Reduce Input and Map Reduce Output steps and change the Stream Lookup step to query geographic data from HDFS instead of a local CSV file.
-You will also add additional steps needed to complete the mapper transformation.

-Make sure that you are working with the newly created CDR-Mapper.ktr transformation created in the previous exercise.

-Delete the following three steps: CSV file input step, Lookup Area Codes, and Table Output.